Bonsai Barber: Development and release

 Bonsai Barber was developed by Zoonami.
 Three prototypes of the game were developed on and off by a team of two people before the game moved into full development.
 In total, development for Bonsai Barber stretched over a period of two and a quarter years.
 The game was released in North America on the WiiWare service on March 30, 2009.

 Reception

-Bonsai Barber received generally positive reviews from critics.
+Bonsai Barber received generally favorable reviews from critics, according to the review aggregation website Metacritic.
 IGN commended the tight, responsive controls and the quirky nature of the game, but also called it a pricey one trick pony.
 Official Nintendo Magazine loved the concept and the humor and called it "an enjoyable, idiosyncratic experience".